emmanuelbernard/emmanuelbernard.com/blog/2012-04-10-the-perfect-storm-creates-new-website-and-blog.md

 easy part.
 Realizing after the fact that a couple of 301 redirects were mandatory for Google to be happy was an interesting experience :)

-Awyways, let me know what you think of [the website and blog refresh][website].
+Anyways, let me know what you think of [the website and blog refresh][website].

 [awestruct]: http://awestruct.org
 [bootstrap]: http://twitter.github.com/bootstrap/